aridjayafilm/aridjaya.eu.org/content/pages/privacy-policy.md

 The following notices explain specific privacy practices with respect to certain Google products and services that you may use:

 Chrome and Chrome OS Books Wallet
 The contents of this statement may be altered at any time, at our discretion.
-If you have any questions regarding the privacy policy of -basedomain- then you may contact us at contact@basedomain.com.
+If you have any questions regarding the privacy policy of -basedomain- then you may contact us.